broskell/honey-voice-agent/README.md

 ```

 - Allow microphone permission when asked.
-- Try talking to Junnu or typing in the chat box.
+- Try talking to Honey or typing in the chat box.

 ---

 ## Example Things to Say

 - **Conversation:**
-  - `Junnu, how are you today?`
+  - `Honey, how are you today?`
   - `Roast me for procrastinating, but motivate me after that.`

 - **Tasks:**